like a queen

 The cruise took place from April 26th to 29th.
 And so far it is without a doubt one of the best decisions I’ve made this year.

-These girls are the sweetest you could ever imagine.
+These ladies are the sweetest you could ever imagine.
 I found inclusion, sorority, community, visibility, and above everything else connections and friendships that might well take the rest of the year in unexpected directions.

 I am so happy I did this.
 To Reynas, and to my new friendships, I am so thankful.
 And to one in particular, I can’t wait for our next adventure.